 Next, let’s think about vendor exit scams.
 As a vendor, there are several rules that act as stumbling blocks to would-be exit scammers.
 To become a vendor, there is a bond of $300 before you are allowed to sell anything on the market.
 The bond on its own isn’t that big of a deterrent, but in combination with a few rules that must be followed as a vendor, Asking for a user to finalize their order early is a permanent bannable offense without explicit permission from the administration, and dealing outside of the market is also a bannable offense of equal weight.
 With these two rules in mind, and a non-zero chance that there is a panel somewhere for moderation staff to monitor this kind of activity, it is hard to say that there is a possibility of “rinse and repeat” offenders paying the $300 vendor bond only to exit when it is so difficult to get buyers to scam in the first place.

 Now, the most important thing to wonder about Empire Market and all other markets is whether or not they are likely to exit scam.
-At the time of writing, there is nothing about Empire and their activity to suggest that they will exit scam.
+At the time of writing, there is nothing about Empire or their activity to suggest that they will exit scam.
 However, the possibilities for markets to do so must be considered and taken in as a risk factor on the darknet.
 Empire Market has a wallet system, meaning that you must deposit cryptocurrency to one of their market addresses to have the money count towards your balance on the site.
 Potentially, Empire could one day stop allowing payments to vendors to go through, and cancel all withdrawals, and turn off the site after absconding with the crypto in their wallets.
 However, as said before in this section, there is nothing about their behavior to suggest they are anything but trustworthy at this time.
+As always, when visiting any darknet market make sure to only use trusted links, such as the onion link for Empire Market on the top right.